Chart Color Schemes

 Lochinvar's population is slightly older than the national pattern

 The median age in Lochinvar is 40 years, which is slightly below Rest of NSW's average of 43 but above Australia's median of 38.
-The 0-4 age cohort makes up 8.7% of Lochinvar's population, higher than the Rest of NSW average, while the 65-74 age group constitutes 8.6%, lower than the regional average.
-Between the 2021 Census and now, the proportion of people aged 25 to 34 has increased from 12.7% to 13.9%, while those aged 65 to 74 have decreased from 10.6% to 8.6%.
-By 2041, Lochinvar's population is projected to change significantly demographically.
-The 85+ age group is expected to grow by 12 people (a 26% increase) from 46 to 59.
-The aging population trend is evident with those aged 65 and above accounting for all the projected growth.
-Conversely, the 75-84 and 65-74 age groups are expected to experience population decreases.
+The 0-4 age cohort is notably higher at 8.6% compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.4%.
+Between the 2021 Census and now, the 25 to 34 age group has increased from 12.7% to 14.3%, while the 65 to 74 cohort has decreased from 10.6% to 8.4%.
+By 2041, population forecasts show significant demographic changes in Lochinvar.
+The 85+ age group is projected to expand by 14 people (30%), from 46 to 61.
+This expansion will be entirely due to the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
+Conversely, the 75-84 and 65-74 age groups are expected to experience population declines.